It’s all about us because you should know all about the insurance company backing your lifestyle and business.

 We’ve been in business for more than 150 years and operate through a nationwide network of qualified and experienced brokers – meaning you get informed, independent advice from some of the best insurance brains in the business.

-In addition, we underwrite insurance for The Warehouse Travel and for some of New Zealand’s leading financial institutions, including ASB, BNZ, The Co-operative Bank and Westpac.
+In addition, we underwrite insurance for some of New Zealand’s leading financial institutions, including ASB, BNZ, The Co-operative Bank and Westpac.

 NZI is a business division of IAG New Zealand Limited, the largest general insurer in New Zealand, and a wholly owned subsidiary of Insurance Australia Group, Australasia’s largest general insurer.